kzhou0139/Study-Ghibli/README.md

 ←Totoro.html; Howls.html; Ponyo.html; Spirited_Away.html: includes the pages for our different study environments

-← enivronmet.css: This is the styling for all the different study environments
+← enivronment.css: This is the styling for all the different study environments

 ← music_environments.js: These are the different environmental sounds that we play in each study environment